Pratikbele21/ETH_PROOF_PROJECT/README.md

 ### Installing

 * I just used the Online Remix IDE for writing the solidity code.
-* Then I created a file in this repository named ETH_PROOF_Submission.sol for publishing that same code on GitHub.
+* Then I created a file in this repository named eth_nft.sol for publishing that same code on GitHub.

 ### Executing program